 - 1. For the purposes of Article 118(1), the Agency may request additional information from the competent authority of the Member State, through the working party referred to in Article 121(1), point (c).
 The Agency may set a deadline for the submission of the information requested. - 2.
-On the basis of Article 118(1), the Agency, in collaboration with the working party referred to in Article 121(1), point (c), shall identify the medicinal products for which the shortage cannot be resolved without EU coordination. - 3.
-The Agency shall inform the MSSG of the shortages of the medicinal products that have been identified pursuant to paragraph 2.
+On the basis of Article 118(1), the Agency, in collaboration with the working party referred to in Article 121(1), point (c), shall identify establish and update a list of critical shortages of Union concern whenever a more than one Member State requests to do so for the same medicinal products for which the shortage cannot be resolved without EU coordination. the medicinal products for which the shortage cannot be resolved without EU coordination. - 3.
+The Agency shall inform the MSSG of the shortages of the medicinal products that have been identified listed pursuant to paragraph 2. - 3a.
+The MSSG, following consultation of the working party referred to in Article 121(1), point (c), shall review the status of the critical shortage of Union concern whenever necessary and shall recommend the Agency to update the list in accordance with paragraph 2. - 3b.
+The Agency shall establish within its web-portal referred to in Article 104 a publicly available webpage that provides information on actual critical shortages of Union concern of medicinal products.
+This webpage shall also provide references to the lists of actual shortages published by the competent authorities of the Member States pursuant to Article 121(1), point (b).

-- 4. For the purposes of fulfilling the tasks referred to in Articles 118(1), 123 and 124, the Agency shall ensure the following, in consultation with the working party referred to in Article 121(1), point (c): - (a) set the criteria to adopt and review the list of critical shortages referred to in Article 123(1); - (b) specify the tools, including the European Shortages Monitoring Platform ('ESMP'), established by Regulation (EU) 2022/123, once the scope is expanded pursuant to paragraph 6, the methods of and criteria for the monitoring and reporting provided for in Articles 119(1), point (a), and 121(2), point (a); - (c) draw up guidance to allow marketing authorisation holders as defined in Article 116(1) to put in place the risk assessment of impact of suspension, cessation or withdrawal and the shortage mitigation plan as referred to in Article 118(2); - (d) specify the methods for the provision of recommendations referred to in Article 123(4); - (e) publish information covered by points (a) to (d) on a dedicated webpage on its webportal referred to in Article 104. - 5.
-For the duration of the critical shortage and until the MSSG considers it to be resolved, the Agency shall regularly report on the results of the monitoring referred to in Article 124 to the Commission and the MSSG, and in particular, it shall report any event that is likely to lead to a major event, as defined in Article 2 of Regulation (EU) 2022/123.
-Where a public health emergency is recognised in accordance with Regulation (EU) 2022/2371 or an event is recognised as a major event, in accordance with Regulation (EU) 2022/123, that Regulation applies. - 6.
+- 4. For the purposes of fulfilling the tasks referred to in Articles 118(1), 123 and 124, the Agency shall ensure the following, in consultation with the working party referred to in Article 121(1), point (c): - (a) set the criteria to adopt and review the list of critical shortages_referred to in Article 123(1); - (b) specify the tools, including the European Shortages Monitoring Platform ('ESMP'), established by Regulation (EU) 2022/123, once the scope is expanded pursuant to paragraph 6, the methods of and criteria for the monitoring and reporting provided for in Articles 119(1), point (a), and 121(2), point (a); - (c) draw up guidance to allow marketing authorisation holders as defined in Article 116(1) to put in place the risk assessment of impact of suspension, cessation or withdrawal and the shortage mitigation plan as referred to in Article 118(2); - (d) specify the methods for the provision of recommendations referred to in Article 123(4); - (e) publish information covered by points (a) to (d) on a dedicated webpage on its webportal referred to in Article 104. - 5.
+For the duration of the critical shortage of Union concern and until the MSSG considers it to be resolved, the Agency shall regularly report on the results of the monitoring referred to in Article 124 to the Commission and the MSSG, and in particular, it shall report any event that is likely to lead to a major event, as defined in Article 2 of Regulation (EU) 2022/123.
+Where a public health emergency is recognised in accordance with Regulation (EU) 2022/2371 or an event is recognised as a major event, in accordance with Regulation (EU) 2022/123, that Regulation appliesprevails. - 6.
 For the purposes of implementing this Regulation, the Agency shall expand the scope of the ESMP.
-The Agency shall ensure that, where relevant, data is interoperable between the ESMP, Member States' IT systems and other relevant IT systems and databases, without duplication of reporting.
+The Agency shall ensure that, where relevant, data is interoperable between the ESMP, Member States' IT systems and other relevant IT systems and databases, without while avoiding-duplication of reporting.

-Role of the MSSG and the list of critical shortages of medicinal products
+Role of the MSSG and the list of critical shortages of medicinal products of Union concern